Training, learning and development

 Organizational & Human Development

 Organizational & Human Development (OHD) is an on-campus department committed to supporting the professional and personal growth of University of Waterloo employees in lifelong learning.
-We offer a wide range of courses for the campus community on a variety of topics, from our Principles of Inclusivity series and Business Communication Certificate program to our Exceptional Service and Time Management courses.
+They offer a wide range of courses for the campus community on a variety of topics, from the Principles of Inclusivity series and Business Communication Certificate program to our Exceptional Service and Time Management courses.
 Further, OHD presents events that foster knowledge growth and collaboration, such as the annual Waterloo Staff Conference, which takes place in early spring.
-To learn more, visit the OHD Website.
+View the workshop descriptions and learn how to register.

 Information Systems & Technology